dsccommunity/SqlServerDsc/source/DSCResources/DSC_SqlSetup/README.md

 - SSMS
 - ADV_SSMS

+> [!NOTE]
-> **Note:** It is not possible to add or remove features to a SQL Server failover
+> It is not possible to add or remove features to a SQL Server failover
->cluster.
+> cluster.
 This is a limitation of SQL Server.
 See article
->[You cannot add or remove features to a SQL Server 2008, SQL Server 2008 R2, or
+> [You cannot add or remove features to a SQL Server 2008, SQL Server 2008 R2, or
->SQL Server 2012 failover cluster](https://support.microsoft.com/en-us/help/2547273/you-cannot-add-or-remove-features-to-a-sql-server-2008,-sql-server-2008-r2,-or-sql-server-2012-failover-cluster).
+> SQL Server 2012 failover cluster](https://support.microsoft.com/en-us/help/2547273/you-cannot-add-or-remove-features-to-a-sql-server-2008,-sql-server-2008-r2,-or-sql-server-2012-failover-cluster).

 ## Skip rules